sftpplus/sftpplus-docs/src/doc_source/configuration/authentication.rst

     When this is empty, any account is accepted as long as it has valid credentials.

+    For an account that is a member of multiple groups, the authentication succeeds when at least one of those groups is found in the `allowed_groups` list.

     ..  note::
         This option applies to group UUID values, not group names.
         This makes it possible to rename a group without having to update